BartMassey/sd/README.md

 ## Future Work

 The handling of the noise component still doesn't seem to be quite right.
 A statistician should think about it.
+Moving from the L2 norm to the L1 norm seemed to help here, although that may not be the right answer.

 It would be useful to add a lambda parameter that disproportionately penalized the objective function for